ethankennerly/SpriteBuilder-Reader-js/README.md

  * Remove animation type.

- * Animation of sprite frames.

 Not supported
 -------------

+ * Position Peeved Penguins example of button with normalized and absolute position.

+ * Read node anchor point properly.

+ * Animation of sprite frames.

+ * Scale content to percent of parent size.

  * Node properties:  corner, x unit, y unit.
 How would Cocos2D version 2.2.2 interpret these?